Sim4n6/plasoWiki/Style-guide.md

 * Although Python allows for ```try ... except ... else``` we prefer not to use it.

 #### Docstrings
+* Use English, and avoid abbreviations.
+Use "for example" or "such as" instead of Latin abbreviations like "e.g.".
 * We use "Google Style" docstrings the [Google style guide](https://google.github.io/styleguide/pyguide.html) has some slightly ambiguous example code, so instead, follow the examples from [this page](http://sphinxcontrib-napoleon.readthedocs.org/en/latest/example_google.html) as well as the notes below.

 As of June 14, 2016, there are still a lot of legacy docstrings in the codebase, here are some examples you might see.
 Please don't write new code that looks like this: